 A couple of years ago, I finally managed to convince my Mom to let me scan the old photos from my parents’ childhood (those were already falling apart), as well as my own.
 I could not find any photos of Evil Granny there.
 The one on the cover of this story is the closest resemblance I could find on the Internet, and it looks about right.

-Considering all Evil Granny had gone through – poverty, the war, starvation, communism, etc., I guess Evil Grandma had the right to be a bitch.
+Considering all Evil Granny had gone through – poverty, the war, starvation, communism, etc., I guess she had the right to be a bitch.
 But then, again, she had full right not to.